 - When you add water or liquids to your flour mix, add it slowly.
 Different types of flour and mixes behave differently, so I do not recommend just dumping the water in.
 You should expect a stiff dough.
 If you happen to add too much water, simply sprinkle some rice flour until you've reached the desired consistency of your dough.

-- Digital thermometers are very useful for gluten-free baking.
+- Digital thermometerare very useful for gluten-free baking.
 To avoid overcooking or taking your bread out too early, buy a thermometer and eliminate the need to guess!
-I like my bread to reach the temperature of about 208 degrees F, which is higher than regular bread.
+I like my bread to reach the temperature of about 208 degrees F, which is higher than regular bread. s

 - Gluten-free bread will keep its shape better overcooked than undercooked.
 I'm not suggesting you over cooking your bread.
 However, it in doubt, keep your bread in for a bit longer.